akiomiyao/tif/README.md

 TIF is one of the fastest and the smallest program among analysis programs of next generation sequencing (NGS).
 The distinctive feature of TIF is direct selection containing end sequences of the target transposable element from short reads of NGS.

 ### Update
+- tif.pl has been improved.
+(2021-03-23)

+     *e.g.* perl tif.pl ref.fasta target TGTTAAATATATATACA TTGCAAGTTAGTTAAGA
+     First argument is the path of reference sequence with multi-fasta format.
+     Second argument is the target directory containing read directory.
+     Third argument is the head sequence of transposon.
+     Fourth argument is the tail sequence of transposon.
+     Fifth argument is maximun number of process (optional).
+     All short reads (*e.g* name_r1.fastq, name_r2.fastq) in 'target/read' directory will be analyzed.
+     Run without argument, help will be shown.

+     *e.g.*
+     perl tif.pl IRGSP-1.0_genome.fasta ttm5 TGTTAAATATATATACA TTGCAAGTTAGTTAAGA

+     This version does not depend on BLAST search.
+Search script was included in tif.pl.
+     This update is for the multi-core environment. tip.pl is upward compatible with tif2.pl.
 - New script tif_nonltr.pl is implemented.
 (2020-08-19)
   tif_nonltr.pl detects insertions of non-LTR retrotransposons.
   perl tif_nonltr.pl